- Succeeded Jeremiah Wright as pastor of Trinity United Church of Christ in Chicago

 - "The invisible racism that has resulted in more African American men currently in prison or jail, on probation or parole, than were enslaved in 1850, before the Civil War began."

 Moss is a great admirer of Rev. Michael Pfleger, pastor of Saint Sabina Catholic Church in Chicago.
 At one TUCC event, Moss described Pfleger as "a friend of Trinity"; "a brother beloved"; "a preacher par excellence"; "a prophetic, powerful pulpiteer"; and "our friend [and] brother."

-Moss is a life member of the Progressive National Baptist Convention, a board member of the Christian Century magazine, chaplain of the Children’s Defense Fund’s Samuel DeWitt Proctor Child Advocacy Conference, and a supporter of Jesse Jackson's Rainbow/PUSH Coalition.
-He also has been a member of the NAACP, the Metro Denver Black Church Interfaith Progressive National Baptist Convention, and New Era Baptist Churches of the South.
-He has worked as an adjunct professor at Voorhees College, and as a guest lecturer at Emory University, Presbyterian College, Paine College, Dillard University, Howard University, Yale University, Harvard University, and Morehouse College.
-And his writings have appeared in numerous left-wing publications, including Sojourners magazine and the Huffington Post.
+Moss is chaplain of the Children’s Defense Fund’s Samuel DeWitt Proctor Child Advocacy Conference, is a board member of the Christian Century magazine, is a life member of the Progressive National Baptist Convention, and a supporter of Jesse Jackson's Rainbow/PUSH Coalition.
+He also has been a member of the Metro Denver Black Church Interfaith Progressive National Baptist Convention, the NAACP, and New Era Baptist Churches of the South.
+He has worked as an adjunct professor at Voorhees College, and as a guest lecturer at Dillard University, Emory University, Harvard University, Howard University, Morehouse College, Paine College, Presbyterian College, and Yale University.
+And his writings have appeared in numerous left-wing publications, including the Huffington Post, and Sojourners magazine.

 The African American Pulpit Journal named Moss as one of the "20 to watch" ministers who likely will shape the future of black religious life.
 The website Belief.net has similarly identified Moss as a leader destined to impact the faith experience of black Americans.

 For additional information on Otis Moss III, click here.